Rei-SwitchBot/faq/en-us/Hub Series.md

 Please note: For BLE (Bluetooth Low Energy) communication devices such as SwitchBot Curtains and SwitchBot Locks, please first enable the "Cloud Services" (connect to SwitchBot Hub Mini) in the Settings screen.

-6． If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

-※Please refer to this document as well when linking older versions of SwitchBot Hub products and SwitchBot Hub Plus with the Amazon Alexa app.

 ---
 ### SwitchBot Hub Mini Google Home Setup Guide